Covariant Nothing Object

 or emptyList

-functions from Kotlin stdlib is actually the same object.I could observe this pattern in many places, for instance when we define generic messages, and some of them do not need to include any parameters, we like to make them objects.
+functions from Kotlin stdlib is actually the same object.This pattern occurs in many places; for instance, when we define generic messages and some of them don't need to include any parameters, we should make them objects.

 Even though this pattern repeats in Kotlin projects, I couldn't find a name that would describe it.
-I decided to name it "Covariant Nothing Object".
-It is not a precise name, as a precise description would be "pattern, where object declaration implements a generic class or interface with Nothing type argument used on covariant type argument position".
-Nevertheless, the name needs to be short, and "Covariant Nothing Object" is a clear and catchy name.
+I decided to name it the "Covariant Nothing Object".
+This is not a precise name; a precise description would be "pattern in which the object declaration implements a generic class or interface with the Nothing type argument used in the covariant type argument position".
+Nevertheless, the name needs to be short, and "Covariant Nothing Object" is clear and catchy.

 We needed to implement a mechanism to change scheduled tasks.
-What is more, we would like to represent change with a class, to create it and pass it around conveniently.
-The old-school approach is to make a class TaskUpdate
+We also needed to represent change within a configuration in order to define updates and pass them around conveniently.
+The old-school approach is to make a TaskUpdate

-as a marker that a specific property should not change.
+as a marker which indicates that a specific property should not change.

 This approach is very limiting.
 Since the null